 - Façade: The building that features Corinthian columns, arches, an impressive clock tower, and sculptural triangular pediments stands with its majestic grandeur and is one of the monumental buildings of Edwardian architecture.
 The tower of the city hall has a Turret clock that strikes the hours and makes melodious ringing sounds.

 - Building: Admiralty Arch

 - Function/Use: Triumphal arch, Government Building.
-In the past, it served as a residence, later as government offices until 2011.
-In 2012, the government proposed for redevelopment into a hotel and apartments.
+In the past, it served as a residence, later as a government office until 2011.
+In 2012, the government proposed redevelopment into a hotel and apartments.

 - Location: The Mall, London